 Dunne lost his two key documents on his early work into "spinners", leaving us all in the dark as to what they were.
 He wrote a note which he gave to HG Wells to pass on to Lord Rayleigh, and he made a provisional patent application.
 He was unable later to lay his hands on either document.
 A later provisional patent has survived in among those endless boxes.
 It describes exactly the kind of horizontal-axis rotors depicted in his notes and accords well with what one Science Museum curator called "rotor aeroplanes".

-Lord Rayleigh (Influential astronomer and sometime investigator into spinning tennis balls) replied to the effect that rotors were inefficient and he had best look for a stable fixed wing, so at least we know Rayleigh got the write-up even if we still do not know what it said.
+Lord Rayleigh (Influential astronomer and sometime investigator into spinning tennis balls) replied to the effect that rotors were impractical and he had best look for a stable fixed wing, so at least we know Rayleigh got the write-up even if we still do not know what it said.